sigstat/sigstat/docs/XML/SigStat.Common.md

 Pen position of an online signature as a function of [T](#F-SigStat-Common-Features-T 'SigStat.Common.Features.T').
 It is true when the pen touches the paper.

+<a name='F-SigStat-Common-Features-PointTypes'></a>
+### PointTypes `constants`

+##### Summary

+Type of points of an online signature as a function of [T](#F-SigStat-Common-Features-T 'SigStat.Common.Features.T').
+The type of a point is defined by:
+0 - Stroke - Internal point of an up or downstroke
+1 - Start - Starting point of a downstroke
+2 - End - Last point of a downstroke
+3 - ShortStroke - First and last point of a downstroke

 <a name='F-SigStat-Common-Features-Pressure'></a>
 ### Pressure `constants`